 Our role includes:

-- regulation of exploration activities including the issuing of Activity Approvals and ensuring compliance with title conditions and Codes of Practice;
+- regulating exploration activities including issuing activity approvals and ensuring compliance with title conditions and codes of practice

 - administering the mine and petroleum site safety fund (mine safety levy).